chuma-beep/Problem-Solving-Strategies/Getting-Started/intro.md

 ## Topics
 1. Understanding the Problem
 2. Trail and Error
-3. MeansEnd Analysis
+3. Means End Analysis
 4. Heuristic
 5. Abstraction
-6. FlowChart and PsuedoCode
+6. Flow Chart and Pseudo Code
 7. Algorithms
 8. Decomposition and Modularisation
 9. Testing and Debugging